dvidsilva/vlc-shares/trunk/plugins/realdebrid/README.txt

  - Megavideo
  - RapidShare
  - VideoBB
+ - Hulu
+ - Videozer
+ - Videoweed
+ - CBS
+ - CWTv

 For more infos, browse the project site at http://code.google.com/p/vlc-shares/

 /==========---
 | Changelog
 \==========---

+*** 0.1.2 ***
+ - updated to new site layout
+ - new hosters added: VIDEOZER, HULU, CWTV.com, CBS.com, Videoweed and 2Shared
+ - auto selected stream is always the last one (if more than one is available), usually SD quality
+ - improved authentication cache system

 *** 0.1.1 ***
  - Megaupload hoster allows links of type megaupload.com/?d=